mth/yeti/doc/intro.rst

     thing

-The ``maybe`` is a function, where the first argument is a value returned for ``none``, second argument is a function to transform a value wrapped in ``Some`` and the third argument is the variant value.
+The ``maybe`` is a function, where the first argument is a value returned for ``None``, second argument is a function to transform a value wrapped in ``Some`` and the third argument is the variant value.
 The ``none`` is just a shorthand constant defined for ``None ()`` in the standard library.
 Some more examples about ``maybe`` function::